-Critical Chain Project M anagement (CCPM) is defined as a method of project management and planning which emphasises the need for resources (including people, materials, equipment) which are needed to complete the project tasks (Leach 1999, 2000; Raz et al. 2003; Updegrove 2014).
-The CCPM method follows the CPM but then includes further steps.
+Critical Chain Project Management: reserve resources for the most critical tasks follows the CPM but then includes further steps.
 The CCPM seeks to address issues within the CPM.
 These issues include requiring the time duration for each task, and the duration from the beginning to the end of the project (Leach 1999, 2000; Raz et al. 2003; Updegrove 2014).
 Due to the requirement for estimates, some of the timeframes are unrealistic when applied.